-- engage with debates about the place and purpose of the media in society, including in formal and informal learning settings.
+- engage with debates about the place and purpose of digital media in culture and society in both formal and informal education settings

 This masters degree provides the opportunity to:

-- engage with social media and consider its impact on education
+- engage with digital and social media in order to consider its impact on education

-- work with the British Film Institute, our partner for three of the modules.
+- work with the British Film Institute, our partner for one of our modules

 Who is this programme for?

 This programme is designed to equip educators with the skills and knowledge to use digital media in their work, and to provide media practitioners with the theoretical basis to apply their skills to formal and informal education settings including cultural, charity or social enterprise sectors.
 It will also enrich the subject knowledge of teachers of media studies at all levels.

 Our programme draws students from across the world and provides the opportunity to explore digital media and culture from a variety of perspectives.